 25% affordable homes in accordance with policy CS7 should be provided on the site.
 The affordable housing mix should be 80% Social / Affordable rent and 20% intermediate housing unless evidence indicates otherwise.

 b) A mix of housing

-A mix of housing to meet local needs in accordance with policy CS8 of the adopted Local Plan Core Strategy 2013 c) Self build and custom build housing
+A mix of housing to meet local needs in accordance with policy CS8 of the adopted Local Plan Core Strategy.

+c) Accessible and adaptable housing